Latina woman in grey sweater writing in notebook in front row of seminar class

 How rigorous are your classes?

 All college classes are not created equal—not even when they are worth the same amount of credit.
-You will almost certainly spend more hours on a three-credit physics course than a three-credit philosophy course.
+You will almost certainly spend more hours on a three-credit physics course than on a three-credit philosophy course.
 I say that from experience because I majored in astrophysics and minored in philosophy.
 No matter how rigorous my schedule got with math, physics, and astronomy content, I could rest easy knowing that all I had to do was read or do some writing (or nothing at all) for whatever philosophy class I was taking.

 In the same way, it’s important to keep in mind how difficult your classes are going to be each semester.
 Maybe you have a lot of electives and basic core classes one semester.
 You can overload 18 credits with no problem and get them out of the way.
 But another semester might see your schedule is filled with major classes you know you’ll be staying up late completing assignments for.
-In that case you might want to only take 12 credits (or whatever the minimum is to be enrolled as a full-time student).
-Plan according for expected class difficulty.
+In that case, you might want to only take 12 credits (or whatever the minimum is to be enrolled as a full-time student).
+Plan according to expected class difficulty.
 You can even speak to academic advisors and senior students who have already taken your classes for their advice!

 What is your work/extracurricular schedule like?

-While some of us are fortunate enough to have our college tuition paid for by family, grants, and/or scholarship, many of us need to work part time during school to make it affordable.
+While some of us are fortunate enough to have our college tuition paid for by family, grants, and/or scholarships, many of us need to work part-time during school to make it affordable.
 (As an aside, I'm convinced it's possible to get free pizza at least once a day on every college campus.)
 When it comes to your college course load, it's crucial to organize your classes with your work schedule in mind.
-Do you have classes in the morning and work at night or visa versa?
+Do you have classes in the morning and work at night or vice versa?
 Maybe you work in the middle of the day and have classes morning and evening.
 Do you have break time during work when you can study?
 Remember, school is your first job, and they say you should expect to study for three or more hours for every college credit you take, so plan accordingly!

 I held two jobs during college: one doing shows at our campus planetarium and one grading papers.
 I was able to do the grading at home, and most of our planetarium shows took place on the weekends, which allowed me to focus on school during the week.
 Think of creative ways to adjust your own work schedule to your individual study habits; most employers are very accommodating to students.
 And when you’re not working, you probably have all kinds of campus extracurriculars you want to do.
 The planning advice above applies to those activities too!